KeyboardKit/KeyboardKit/README.md

     <img src="Resources/sponsors/milo.png" alt="Milo Creative Icon" title="Milo Creative" width=120 />
 </a>

-KeyboardKit is free, but please consider sponsoring the project if you find it useful.
-You can support KeyboardKit through [GitHub Sponsors][Sponsors], by signing up for a [Pro][Pro] license, paying for support, donations etc.
+KeyboardKit is free, but please consider sponsoring the project or upgrading to KeyboardKit Pro if you find it useful.